itzFlubby/LightStripAudioSync/README.md

 # LightStripAudioSync

 LightStripAudioSync is a simple Windows tool that analyzes the audio stream of your default audio device.
-It automatically discovers compatible devices (from [esphome](https://esphome.io/) for example) on your network and sends them audio-channel-dependent magnitudes, i.e., for displaying a peakmeter.
+It automatically discovers compatible devices on your network and sends them audio-channel-dependent magnitudes, i.e., for displaying a peakmeter.
+An example config for making [esphome](https://esphome.io/ devices compatible is shown in section `Integrating with esphome`.
 The auto-discovery process is explained in the section `Device discovery`.

 LightStripAudioSync is based on [FFTW3](https://fftw.org) and [RtAudio](https://github.com/thestk/rtaudio).